Bensas/RustNESs/plan.md

 | NT2/1.
 NT1/2|| NT2/1. ???|

 **Debugging log 5**
 - The SMB issue was caused by a pretty stupid mistake.
-Instead of using Verical mirrorin, we were using Horizontal mirroring, because we were parsing the mirroring mode incorrectly when loading `.nes` files.
+Instead of using Verical mirroring, we were using Horizontal mirroring, because we were parsing the mirroring mode incorrectly when loading `.nes` files.
 A small change corrected that, and now all of the games we have tested so far work!.